Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Python Version Notes

-- Latest Version 3.10.0 is not supported bc it breaks the whole Bot caused by not supported Modules !
+- Latest Version 3.10.1 is not supported rn till a fix comes out for the broken modules !

 ## Status Bar for this Project: